ahryncyszyn/Quarto/README.md

 # Quarto
-## What's Quatro about?
+## What's Quarto about?
-🎲 Quatro is a strategy game played on a 4x4 grid, and the objective is to align 4 pieces with a common attribute:
+🎲 Quarto is a strategy game played on a 4x4 grid, and the objective is to align 4 pieces with a common attribute:
 - color
 - shape
 - height